 Leukemia starts in blood-forming tissues and produces increased amounts of abnormal blood cells that enter the bloodstream and crowd healthy cells.
-There are different kinds of leukemia, with the type dependent on what blood cells becomes cancerous.
+There are different kinds of leukemia, with the type depends on what blood cells become cancerous.
 Leukemia can be acute (fast-growing) or chronic (slower-growing).

 Acute Lymphoblastic Leukemia is the most common type of cancer in children and occurs when the bone marrow creates increased amounts of immature lymphocytes.
 These cells cannot function like normal lymphocytes and cannot attack infection like they’re supposed to.